E2E-MFD: Towards End-to-End Synchronous Multimodal Fusion Detection: The Proposed Method

 \subsection{Gradient Matrix Task-Alignment}

-The VIF and OD tasks have distinct optimization objectives.
-VIF primarily emphasizes capturing the pixel-level relationship between image pairs, while OD incorporates object semantics within the broader context of diverse scenes.
+The MF and OD tasks have distinct optimization objectives.
+MF primarily emphasizes capturing the pixel-level relationship between image pairs, while OD incorporates object semantics within the broader context of diverse scenes.
 An inherent optimization barrier exists between these two tasks.
 We observe that the prevailing challenges in multi-task learning are arguably task dominance and conflicting gradients.
-We introduce a gradient matrix Task-Alignment (GMTA) by presenting the condition number to mitigate the undesired effects of optimization barrier in task-shared parameters $ \boldsymbol{ \theta}^{\star} $ which are supposed to be balanced between the VIF and OD tasks.
-The individual task gradients of VIF and OD task are calculated by $\boldsymbol{g}_u=\nabla_{{\theta}^{\star}} \mathcal{L}_u$ and $\boldsymbol{g}_d=\nabla_{{\theta}^{\star}} \mathcal{L}_d$ in the training optimization process.
+We introduce a Gradient Matrix Task-Alignment (GMTA) by presenting the condition number to mitigate the undesired effects of the optimization barrier in task-shared parameters $ \boldsymbol{ \theta}^{\star} $ which are supposed to be balanced between the MF and OD tasks.
+The individual task gradients of MF and OD task are calculated by $\boldsymbol{g}_u=\nabla_{{\theta}^{\star}} \mathcal{L}_u$ and $\boldsymbol{g}_d=\nabla_{{\theta}^{\star}} \mathcal{L}_d$ in the training optimization process.
 The gradient matrix can be defined as $\boldsymbol{G}=\left\{\boldsymbol{g}_u,\boldsymbol{g}_d\right\}$.
 In multi-task optimization, a cumulative gradient $\boldsymbol{g}=\boldsymbol{G} \boldsymbol{w}$ is a linear combination of task gradients and the stability of a linear system is measured by the condition number of its matrix in numerical analysis.
-Hence the stability of the gradient matrix is equal to the ratio of the maximum and minimum singular values of the corresponding matrix: $\kappa(\boldsymbol{G})=\frac{\sigma_{\max }}{\sigma_{\min}}$.
-Learning from the Aligned-MTL \cite{sun2020adashare}, The condition number is optimal ($\kappa(\boldsymbol{G})=1$) if and only if the gradients are orthogonal and equal in magnitude.
+Hence the stability of the gradient matrix is equal to the ratio of the maximum and minimum singular values (non-negative) of the corresponding matrix: $\kappa(\boldsymbol{G})=\frac{\sigma_{\max}}{\sigma_{\min}}$.
+Learning from the Aligned-MTL \cite{senushkin2023independent}, the condition number is optimal ($\kappa(\boldsymbol{G})=1$) if and only if the gradients are orthogonal and equal in magnitude which means that the system of gradients has no dominance or conflicts:

+The final linear system of gradients defined by $\hat{\boldsymbol{G}}$ satisfies the optimal condition in terms of a condition number.
 Thereby, we consider the feature learning constraint $\mathcal{S}(\boldsymbol{ \theta}^{\star})$ can be defined as the following optimization to eliminate instability in the training process: